javascript-obfuscator/javascript-obfuscator/README.md

 This option sets seed for random generator.
 This is useful for creating repeatable results.

+If seed is `0` - random generator will work without seed.

 ### `selfDefending`
 Type: `boolean` Default: `true`